nus-cs3281/2024/students/ckcherry23/knowledge.md

 I have been using Tailwind CSS for a while now, and I find it to be a very efficient way to style web applications.
 In fact, one of my projects, [artisan.land](https://www.artisan.land/), depends on the atomic classes of Tailwind to [dynamically style components](https://www.artisan.land/components) with user-selected options and generate React code for them.
 Such a project would not have been possible without the utility-first nature of Tailwind CSS.
 I also delivered one of my lightning talks on [Tailwind CSS](https://tailwindcss.com/), to evangelize it to the class.

 Driven by my interest in frontend technologies, I took up the role of Frontend Lead in Developer Student Club.
 This experience provided valuable insights into frontend development best practices while allowing me to mentor junior developers.
-Additionally, I implemented quality-of-life enhancements such as setting up ESLint, Husky pre-commit hooks, and refining the CI/CD pipeline.
+Additionally, I implemented quality-of-life enhancements such as setting up ESLint and Husky pre-commit hooks, and refining the CI/CD pipeline.
 Subsequently, I delivered a lightning talk on improving DevEx, which would benefit NUS-OSS mentors as well.
 In fact, we've begun slowly integrating these practices into RepoSense, adopting tools like [Vite](https://github.com/reposense/RepoSense/pull/2178) and [Vitest](https://github.com/reposense/RepoSense/pull/2102#issuecomment-1950123596) for faster development and testing on the frontend, and enhancing CI runs for [improved accuracy](https://github.com/reposense/RepoSense/pull/2189).

 #### 1.3 Q/A Community

 I tried contributing to Stack Overflow by providing answers to questions related to frontend technologies such as Next.js, React, and component libraries.
 Some of my answers can be found [here](https://stackoverflow.com/users/15226661/charisma-kausar?tab=answers&sort=activity).

-Engaging with the Stack Overflow community was a good way to reinforce my understanding of these technologies while enabling me to assist others effectively and to explain complex concepts in a simple manner.
+Engaging with the Stack Overflow community was a good way to reinforce my understanding of these technologies while enabling me to assist others effectively and explain complex concepts in a simple manner.
 Yet, looking back, I realize that contributing more frequently is difficult as it may seem forced and inauthentic.
 I believe that contributing organically when I encounter a question that I can answer is more beneficial in the long run.

 ### 2. Tools and Technologies